horan-geeker/nana/README.md

 # nana

-## A lua framework for web API
+## Focus On User Authenticate & A lua framework for web API
+A middleware to resolve user authenticate, you can use this to login or register and use other language(Java PHP) to process other business logic
-start with bootstrap.lua, you can write your route in router.lua, not matched route will send free
+This framework start with bootstrap.lua, you can write your route in router.lua, not matched route will send free

 ## ref some PHP framework style